-This afternoon we visit what the local Kololo call Mosi-oa-Tunya, which means 'the smoke that thunders' - referring to Victoria Falls (of course).
+Today we recommend visiting what the local Kololo call Mosi-oa-Tunya, which means 'the smoke that thunders' - referring to Victoria Falls (of course).
 What an awe-inspiring scene!
 Watch as the Zambezi River cascades over 100 feet into the gorge below forming the largest waterfall in the world at 1,7km wide.
 The sound is thunderous and the smoke like spray rises up to as much as 400 metres above the Falls, visible up to 50 km's away.

-After getting up close to Victoria Falls, you have the afternoon to do an optional activity or visit a local market and walk around the historic town.
+You have the afternoon to do an optional activity or visit a local market and walk around the historic town of Victoria Falls.
 Tonight your guide goes over the optional adventure activities available and helps you plan for the next day.

 Most of our guests extend their stay in Victoria Falls as there are so many exciting adventure activities here to enjoy.
-Here you may experience some of the best whitewater rafting in the world, bungee jump, take helicopter or microlight flights over Vic Falls, try zip-line rides, take a trip to Livingstone Island and swim in Devil's Pool.
+Here you may experience some of the best whitewater rafting in the world, go bungee jumping, take helicopter or microlight flights over Vic Falls, try zip-line rides, take a trip to Livingstone Island and more.

 This Okavango Delta, Chobe and Victoria Falls Safari is also available in the reverse order as the Victoria Falls, Chobe and Okavango Delta Safari starting in Zimbabwe's Victoria Falls and ending in Johannesburg, South Africa.